Previously, Fortress Learning published an article called The Ten Painful Truths About The Cert IV TAE

 Whenever anyone chooses to engage in a program of study that seems too easy, too short, too simple, that involves shortcuts – they are opening themselves up to be feeding the dodginess that we seem to be complaining about within the system.

 When it comes to completing the Cert IV TAE, as the saying goes: if it seems too good to be true, it probably is.”

-Fortress Learning’s Cert IV TAE Trainer, Emma Siebuhr, had this to say about the Cert IV TAE:
+Fortress Learning’s National Training Manager, Emma Siebuhr, had this to say about the Certificate IV TAE: